 Approach:

-• Practicing mock tests and regular revision is a must.
+- Practice mock tests and regular revision are a must

-• Stay updated on latest current affairs and strong general knowledge.
+- Stay updated on the latest current affairs and strong general knowledge

 7. State Engineering Services (SES) Exam